hyperledger/identus-cloud-agent/docs/docusaurus/multitenancy/tenant-onboarding-self-service.md

   -d "password=1234"
 ```

-Make sure to use the correct username and password of the user.
+Make sure to use the correct username and password.
 Special attention on the `client_id`, this should be the actual `client_id` of the frontend application that log the user in.
 For this tutorial, it is absolutely OK to use `admin-cli`.